MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Demote-and-remove-the-Source-Server-from-the-new-Windows-Server-2012-Essentials-network2.md

-title: "Demote and remove the Source Server from the new Windows Server 2012 Essentials network2" ms.custom: na ms.date: 11/20/2012 ms.prod: windows-server-2012-r2-essentials
+title: "Demote and remove the Source Server from the new Windows Server 2012 Essentials network2" ms.custom: na ms.date: 11/20/2012 ms.prod: windows-server-2016-essentials
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 H1: Demote and remove the Source Server from the new Windows Server 2012 Essentials network
 applies_to:
-  - Windows Server 2012 Essentials
-  - Windows Server 2012 R2 Essentials
+  - Windows Server 2016 Essentials
 ms.assetid: a4bd55f2-ff66-4088-b83c-8bf3728b062c
 caps.latest.revision: 5
-author: DonGill
+author: coreyp-at-msft
-manager: stevenka
+ms.author: coreyp

 ---
 # Demote and remove the Source Server from the new Windows Server 2012 Essentials network2
 After you finish installing  Windows Server 2012 Essentials and you complete the migration, you must perform the following tasks:

-<<<<<<< HEAD
 1. [Remove Active Directory Certificate Services](Demote-and-remove-the-Source-Server-from-the-new-Windows-Server-2012-Essentials-network2.md#BKMK_ADCS)

 2. [Disconnect printers that are directly connected to the Source Server](Demote-and-remove-the-Source-Server-from-the-new-Windows-Server-2012-Essentials-network2.md#BKMK_PhysicallyDisconnect)